NXT North American Championship: Belt design

 The championship belt was unveiled by WWE executive and NXT head Triple H on April 3, 2018.
 Featuring three gold plates on a thick brown leather strap, the rounded center plate features a globe that only shows the continent of North America.
 The banner above the globe reads "North American" and above the banner is the NXT logo.
 The lower banner at the bottom of the globe reads "Champion".
 In what has become a prominent feature of WWE's championship belts, the two side plates feature a removable center section which can be customized with the champion's logos; the default side plates feature a vertical NXT logo on a globe.
 This was WWE's first secondary title to feature customizable side plates.
-It was the only NXT championship to feature the NXT logo for the default side plates until the introduction of the NXT Women's Tag Team Championship in 2021; the other NXT championships feature the WWE logo.
+It was the only NXT championship to feature the NXT logo for the default side plates until the introduction of the NXT Women's North American Championship in 2024; the other NXT championships feature the WWE logo.

+Custom design

+During the July 22, 2025, episode of NXT, reigning champion Ethan Page introduced his own custom version of the North American Championship belt.
+It has the overall same design but with the strap painted like the Canadian flag due to Page being Canadian.